-Some cases of dropsy are unavoidable, but your best preventive measure is maintaining good water quality and a low stress environment for your fish.
+Some cases of dropsy are unavoidable, but your best preventive measure is maintaining good water quality and a low-stress environment for your fish.
 Routinely check water parameters to ensure your water quality is staying high.
-Provide them with high quality, nutrient dense food to maintain proper nutrition.
+Provide them with high-quality, nutrient-dense food to maintain proper nutrition.
 Any steps you can take to keep your fish healthy and stress-free will help prevent illnesses that may cause dropsy.

 Dropsy can be a difficult and frightening thing to deal with.
 It is not easy to treat, and it’s not unusual for euthanasia to be the kindest option for a fish with dropsy.
-Deterring illnesses that may cause dropsy are your best prevention.
-Keep your water quality high and your fish happy, healthy, and stress free for your best chance at preventing dropsy.
+Deterring illnesses that may cause dropsy is your best prevention.
+Keep your water quality high and your fish happy, healthy, and stress-free for your best chance at preventing dropsy.
 This will also give you the best chance at successfully treating dropsy if your fish develops it and you catch it quickly.

 Featured Image Credit: M-Production, Shutterstock